-At some point in your trip, you will want to have some time to relax after hours and hours of walking and sightseeing.
+At some point in your trip you will miss a relaxing time, after hours and hours of walking and touring the city.
 A cruise on the Hudson is a great way to unwind while still exploring the best sights of the city.

-You can find many cruises that cross the river of New York City, each with a different duration or itinerary.
+There are many cruises that are organized on the waters of New York, each with a different duration or itinerary.
 I have selected the ones I have found to be the best options:

 From Midtown to the Brooklyn Bridge, by boat

-Perfect if you feel like relaxing while soaking in the best views of the Manhattan skyline.
-Seeing the Brooklyn Bridge and New York's most iconic skyscrapers from the Hudson will not leave you indifferent
+Perfect if you feel like relaxing for a while while enjoying the best skyline of Manhattan.
+Seeing the Brooklyn Bridge and the most symbolic skyscrapers of New York from the Hudson will not leave you indifferent.

-At noon you will embark at the port in the Midtown area accompanied by a professional guide who will tell you fun facts and juicy anecdotes about the city.
+At 12 no on you will embark at the port in the Midtown area accompanied by a professional guide who will tell you curiosities and juicy anecdotes about the city.

 What I like most about this option is that you will be able to see the most emblematic buildings of Manhattan while you go away and get to the Statue of Liberty and Ellis Island.
-Then, you'll head to the Brooklyn Bridge, Manhattan, and Williamsburg on the East River before returning to the harbor in midtown Manhattan.
+Afterwards, you will head to the Brooklyn, Manhattan and Williamsburg bridges on the East River before returning to the harbor in downtown Manhattan.

-As I mentioned, this tour gives you the biggest bang for your buck, since in a short time it concentrates the views of some of the best buildings and key points of the city, which are: the Empire State Building, the Chrysler Building, the High Line, One World Trade Center, the Statue of Liberty and Ellis Island, DUMBO, the Brooklyn Bridge, Manhattan Bridge, and Williamsburg Bridge.
+As I mentioned, this tour is probably the most efficient, since in a short time it concentrates the views of some of the best buildings and key points of the city, which are: the Empire State Building, the Chrysler Building, the High Line, One World Trade Center, the Statue of Liberty and Ellis Island, DUMBO, the Brooklyn Bridge, Manhattan Bridge and Williamsburg Bridge.

-Why I like this option: without having to invest a lot of time and money, you will be able to enjoy the main points of interest in Manhattan and Brooklyn.
-Also, being at noon, the light is perfect for taking pictures and not missing a single detail.
+Why I like this option: without having to invest a lot of time and money you will be able to enjoy the main points of interest in Manhattan and Brooklyn.
+In addition, being at noon, the light is perfect for taking pictures and not missing a single detail.

-Recommended if... you feel like taking a break from the long walks and change the asphalt for the water of the Hudson.
+Recommended if... you feel like disconnecting for a while from the long walks and change the asphalt for the water of the Hudson.
 You won't regret it!

-A more complete way to spend an afternoon in New York is to take a two-and-a-half-hour cruise on the Hudson River, allowing you to contemplate the Manhattan skyline from the sea and discover another side of the Big Apple.
+A more complete way to spend an afternoon in New York is to take a two and a half hour cruise on the Hudson River, as it will allow you to contemplate the Manhattan skyline from the sea and discover another side of the Big Apple.
 Especially if you have previously climbed to one of the viewpoints in the skyscrapers of the city to admire it from above.

-In addition, with this boat tour of New York, you will have the opportunity to visit certain sites of interest that other cruises do not visit as the Brooklyn waterfront, the legendary Yankee Stadium, the Gracie Mansion, or the imposing George Washington Bridge.
-All this together with classics such as the One World Trade Center, the Empire State Building, Ellis Island or the Liberty Statue.
-Seeing it up close is a spectacle!
+In addition, with this boat tour of New York you will have the opportunity to visit certain sites of interest that other cruises do not visit as the Brooklyn waterfront, the legendary Yankee Stadium, the Gracie Mansion or the imposing George Washington Bridge.
+All this together with classics such as the One World Trade Center, the Empire State Building, Ellis Island or the Statue of Liberty.
+Seeing her up close is a spectacle!

-Plus, you can upgrade your experience to VIP during the summer if you choose this option, which means comfortable first-class seating with premium views, onboard beverage and snack service, lunch at North River Lobster located near Pier 83, and the privilege of avoiding lines when boarding.
-Sounds great, right?
+Plus, you can turn this experience into VIP during the summer if you choose this option, i.e., comfortable first class seats with premium views, beverage and snack service on board, lunch at North River Lobster located near Pier 83 and the privilege of avoiding lines when boarding.
+Sounds great, doesn't it?

-Why I like this option: for an extra bit of money, you get to enjoy a longer tour, giving you more time to enjoy the experience and relax during the sailing.
+Why I like this option: for very little more, you can enjoy a longer tour, giving you more time to enjoy the experience and relax during the sailing.

 The views of the New York skyline are spectacular at any time of the day, but I must admit that I have a special weakness for its lights at dusk.
 That's why I think that taking the cruise at night is one of the most beautiful memories you can take away from a trip to New York.

-Whether as a couple, with family, or with friends, I find the sunset sailboat cruise in Manhattan a great plan to close an exhausting day after endless walks around the city.
-In addition, the boat is not a typical ferry but a real sailboat which gives a more authentic touch to the experience.
+Whether as a couple, with family or with friends, I think the sunset Manhattan sailboat cruise is a great way to end an exhausting day after endless walks around the city.
+In addition, the boat is not a typical ferry but a real sailboat that gives a more authentic touch to the experience.

-The most exciting moment of the evening is when the Clipper City Tall Ship turns off its engines to unfurl its sails and sail the waters pushed by the wind as if it were a ship from old times.
-I think this is the most surreal feeling I experienced during my trip.
-It may sound a bit snobbish, but this experience will make you feel like you're in a vintage movie.
+The most exciting moment of the evening is when the Clipper City Tall Ship turns off its engines to unfurl its sails and sail the waters pushed by the wind, as if it were an antique ship.
+I think it is the most surreal feeling I experienced during my trip.
+It may sound a bit snobbish, but this experience will make you feel like you're in a period movie.

-Why I like this option: you have to admit that the feeling of traveling aboard a sailboat, relaxing, and having a drink while enjoying the night views of some of New York's iconic landmarks is an exclusive and totally recommended experience.
+Why I like this option: you have to admit that the feeling of traveling aboard a sailboat, relaxing and having a drink while enjoying the night views of some of the icons of New York is absolutely unique and totally recommended.

 Recommended if... you want to live a unique and exclusive experience that has nothing to do with the tourist cruises that take place aboard the ferries.